PegoraroL/ALPERC/README.md

 A function that provides a 3D visualization of D_add_j and LAMBDA (from an ALPERC element), together with the mean response or uncertainty as predicted by the model.
 It is equivalent to ALPERC_2D_viz(), but produces an interactive surface plot in 3 dimensions.
-It currently works only for hetGP and ranger models.

 ### **Usage**